6 things that are surprisingly cheap in France (and 5 that are shockingly expensive)

 Bread

 This may not come as a surprise - particularly after the baguette received UNESCO heritage status - but bread is quite affordable in France.
-A baguette typically does not cost more than €1 and considering the fact that over 9 out of every 10 Parisians lives within a five-minute walk from a boulangerie, they are not very hard to come by.
+A baguette is typically around €1 and considering the fact that over 9 out of every 10 Parisians lives within a five-minute walk from a boulangerie, they are not very hard to come by.

 Wine